mahotilo/Bootstrap-Carousel/README.md

 * remove jquery.mobile.custom.js and use swipe detection in carousel.js
 * support for all versions of Bootstrap with autodetection of theme's BS version
 * add Vertical style
-* add settings for showing of control and indicators
+* add settings to show/hide controls and indicators